Third-party security and monitoring software

 Security, such as Selinux

-ThoughtSpot supports SNMP for read only.
-So for example, you can read the IP address of the cluster, but not change it using SNMP.
+If you install a third-party tool, ThoughtSpot supports SNMP for read only.
+So for example, you can read the IP address of the cluster, but you can’t change it using SNMP.

 Crowdstrike Falcon Agent is a cloud-delivered endpoint protection service.
 ThoughtSpot certifies only Crowdstrike Falcon Agent version